rabbitmq/rabbitmq-website/site/consumers.md

 exception with the code of `404 Not Found` and render the channel it was attempted on to be closed.

+### <a id="consumer-tags" class="anchor" href="#consumer-tags">Consumer Tags</a>

+Every consumer has an identifier that is used by client libraries to determine what handler to invoke for a given delivery.
+Their names vary from protocol to protocol.
+Consumer tags and subscription IDs are two most commonly used terms.
+RabbitMQ documentation tends to use the former.

+Consumer tags are also used to cancel consumers.

 ### <a id="consumer-lifecycle" class="anchor" href="#consumer-lifecycle">Consumer Lifecycle</a>

 Consumers are meant to be long lived: that is, throughout the lifetime of a consumer it receives multiple deliveries.
 Registering a consumer to consume a single message is not optimal.

 Consumers are typically registered during application startup.
-They often would live as long as their connections or even applications run.
+They often would live as long as their connection or even application runs.

 Consumers can be more dynamic and register in reaction to a system event, unsubscribing when they are no longer necessary.
 This is common with WebSocket clients